aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-slide/slide-size/_index.md

 If you find the common slide sizes (4:3 and 16:9) unsuitable for your work, you may decide to use a specific or unique slide size.
 For example, if you plan to print full-size slides from your presentation on a custom page layout or if you intend to display your presentation on certain screen types, you are likely to benefit from using a custom size setting for your presentation.

-This sample code shows you how to use title: Aspose.Slides for Android via Java to specify a custom slide size for a presentation in Java:
+This sample code shows you how to use Aspose.Slides for Android via Java to specify a custom slide size for a presentation in Java:

 ```java
 Presentation pres = new Presentation("pres.pptx");